devsspace/save-me/docs/issues.md

 [x] Search donor                      No date
 [x] Search donor                      If user hasn't completed his profile he can't req [] Date picker                        Styling bug!
+[] Dashboard Donations                When filtering from 2nd or other page of the pagination,
+                                      data updates but pagination info doesn't update!